alexeilebedev/openacr/txt/acr.md

 report.acr  ***
 ```

-Now the most interesting part is, how does acr see the resulting structure?
+How does acr see the resulting structure?
 Below we see that acr has followed the schema and discovered all the necessary dependencies,
 grouping `d` under `b`, which groups under `a`.
 All the referenced colors from `c` were
 included in the output, but didn't become part of the tree, because only the leftmost